o3de/o3de.org/content/docs/user-guide/assets/fbx-settings/settings-meshes-tab.md

 The **Touch Bending** modifier sets up mesh assets for touch bending.
 Touch bending is a collision effect, typically used on vegetation assets such as plants or tall grass, that causes the asset to bend away from an entity that brushes against it.
 You can use this modifier to create a field of wheat, for example, where the wheat parts and bends as a player character passes through.

 Touch bendable assets require a rig similar to an actor.
-For more information on creating touch bendable assets, see [Adding Touch (Collision) Bending Effects](/docs/userguide/vegetation/bending-touch-intro.md).

 ****Select root bone****
 Specify the root bone of the touch bendable mesh.